 Although they can bring up feelings of nervousness and anxiety, math assessments aren’t used to intimidate students – they are there to help students get closer to math excellence.
 Without them, how can one truly tell if their math skills are improving?
 How can we know if students are effectively absorbing the material taught?

-Without these assessments, we wouldn’t know whether students are genuinely learning and understanding concepts, nor would we know if they fully retained such information!
+Without these assessments, we wouldn’t gauge if students are truly learning and understanding concepts, or if they have retained the information.
 Below are some more insights into why math assessments are important to a student’s progress in math:

 1. Math assessments motivates students to further improve their math skills

 Math assessments determine a student’s weaknesses in math, helping them tackle such weaknesses to turn them into strengths.
-Students will find meaning and confidence in having concrete learning goals, as these assessments give them guidance into what they should learn and improve on.
+Assessments provide students with clear learning goals, instilling confidence and guiding them on what to learn and improve.

-Such results in the student becoming more engaged with the curriculum, making them feel more empowered in recognizing their success through math assessments.
-In regards to math assessments like daily quizzes, a study had shown that students, rather than highlighting and rereading their notes and textbooks, opted to quiz themselves as a means of studying.
+This leads to students becoming more engaged with the curriculum and feeling empowered as they recognize their success through math assessments.
+Regarding math assessments like daily quizzes, a study showed that students preferred quizzing themselves as a study method, rather than highlighting and rereading their notes and textbooks.
 This led to those students retaining 80% of the information later on, while other students could only remember about 30%.
-This is a result of having these assessments, as students challenge themselves through discovering other ways to do better and improve!

 2. Teachers use math assessments to help teach the subject better